BLST focuses on business logic attacks to provide more information, higher impact, and perfect working comfort.

-- BLST’s application-centric algorithms identify patterns and logic attacks in real time, helping service providers to adjust their operations and react quickly to changing demand.
+- BLST’s application-centric algorithms identify patterns and logic attacks in real time, helping service providers adjust their operations and react quickly to changing demand.

-- Our agnostic algorithm is unique in terms of learning of the traffic.
+- Our agnostic algorithm is unique in terms of learning the traffic.
 Our Artificial Penetration Tester product simulates attacks on the application and then learns the results, therefore enabling it to work with any kind of web application.